Oozturn/oozturn/README.md

   You can get your token from [IGDB](https://api.igdb.com) website.

 - To run the server in dev mode run `npm run dev`
-- To run the server in production mode, build the application with `npm run build` then start the server with `npm run start`
+- To run the server in production mode, build the application with `npm run build` then start the server with `npm run start`.
+If you can't use HTTPS, make sure to set `"use_http_only": true` in config.json **before** building the application.
 - Open http://localhost:3000 with your browser to see the app
-- To access Admin panel, visit http://localhost:3000/admin
+- To access Admin panel after login, visit http://localhost:3000/admin

-## Demo V1
+## Demo

 Here is a [Demo](https://oozturn.bug38.com) running on a Raspberry Pi 4, itself hosting other stuff.
-V1 was less efficient than V2.
+This demo uses the Lan'Oween 2024 database.

 ## Used By

-This app was used for the Lan'Oween 2023 event, organized by the [Azerty team](https://www.team-azerty.com/)
+V1 was used for the Lan'Oween 2023 event, organized by the [Azerty team](https://www.team-azerty.com/).

+V2 was used for the Lan'Oween 2024 event.

 ## Credits